icgc-argo/wfpm/README.md

 * **Portable** - run on different platforms, by different users
   - containerize all software tools (containerization appeared again, it is a good friend :blush:)
-  - use cross-platform workflow languages / orchestration systems, eg, Nextflow, WDL etc
+  - use cross-platform workflow languages and orchestration systems, eg, Nextflow, WDL etc

 * **Composable** - enable collaborative development
-  - break down big tasks into small tasks (each carried out by a small software tool / component)
+  - break down big tasks into small tasks (each carried out by a small software tool)
-  - one tool / component per container image
+  - one tool per container image
   - version and release independently every tool and its associated container image

 * **Findable** - easy to find by research community members
-  - register components / workflows in public tool registries, such as Dockstore, BioContainers etc
+  - register components and workflows in public tool registries, such as Dockstore, BioContainers etc
   - release workflow source code via GitHub Releases

 * **Testable** - deliver with high confidence
-  - must have tests for every tool / component / workflow
+  - must have tests for every tool, component and workflow
-  - configure / enable continuous integration testing
+  - configure and enable continuous integration testing

-## WFPM prerequisites
+## Prerequisites

 Please ensure the following prerequisites are met before moving on to installation.